Asymptotic analysis and efficient random sampling of directed ordered acyclic graphs: Asymptotic results

 \end{proof}

 Obtaining a lower bound on~$D_n$ requires to find a subset of the possible labelled transition matrices described in Theorem~\ref{thm:matrix} that is both easy to count and large enough to capture a large proportion of the DOAGs.
-One possible such set is that of the labelled transition matrices which have non-zero values on the super-diagonal~${(a_{i, i+1})}_{1 \leq i < n}$.
-These correspond to DOAGs such that, at every step of the decomposition, we have only one source and exactly one new source is uncovered.
-In such matrices, the properties of the sequence~${(b_j)}_{1 \leq j \leq n}$ from Theorem~\ref{thm:matrix} are clearly satisfied and this leaves a large amount of free space on the right of that diagonal to encode a large number of possible DOAGs.
+One possible such set is that of the labelled transition matrices which have no zero values on the super-diagonal~${(a_{i, i+1})}_{1 \leq i < n}$.
+These matrices are picture in Figure~\ref{fig:proof:lower} on the right.

+These correspond to DOAGs such that, at every step of the decomposition, we have only one source and thus uncover exactly one new source.
+In such matrices, the properties of the sequence~${(b_j)}_{1 \leq j \leq n}$ from Theorem~\ref{thm:matrix} are automatically satisfied.
+Intuitively, forcing the super-diagonal to be positive still leaves a large amount of free space on the right of that diagonal to encode many possible DOAGs, so it should be expected that it gives a decent lower bound.

 \begin{lemma}[A first lower bound on the number of DOAGs] There exists a constant~$A > 0$ such that for all~$n \geq 1$, we have

 \end{lemma}